“The biggest opportunities for big companies has come by far in the digitization of internal processes.” Jack welch

 A digital asset management software facilitates the flow of information, increases team productivity, and maintains greater control over each sample and product, its location, and its destination.

 “By creating a cultural fashion platform, we are tailoring digital innovation to better suit our current needs.
 We are working on something that can be a global showcase for the future.”
-Caroline Rush, Chief Executive of the British Fashion Council (BFC) said a few weeks ago after announcing that the next edition of London Fashion Week will be held in a virtual format.
+Caroline Rush, Chief Executive of the British Fashion Council (BFC) said a few weeks after announcing that the 2020 edition of London Fashion Week will be held in a virtual format.

 Communicating collections and campaigns to the press, buyers, stylists, and other professional profiles will continue to be necessary in order to maximize reach.
-Therefore the use of digital galleries or virtual showrooms is another mandatory step that this global crisis has forced.
+Therefore the use of digital galleries or virtual showrooms is absolutely mandatory.

-Delays in the entry of a sample or the loss of products are much more unlikely and therefore, makes it easier for a team – such as PR – to cover a greater number of editorial opportunities.
+Delays in the entry of a sample or the loss of products are much more unlikely and therefore, make it easier for teams – such as PR – to cover a greater number of editorial opportunities.

-4. Measuring and analyzing digital asset management
+#4 Measuring and analyzing digital asset management

 Keeping your entire brand asset management system digitized represents a large amount of internal information collected that you can use to understand the different stages your product or samples go through.